ICLab4DL/2306EIC/README.md

-# 2306EIC
+# 2306EIC: Image Inpaiting
 Labour:
-Li Zhengdao,Liu Jian
+Li Zhengdao and Liu Jian.

 Our source codes are in different dir seperately.